DORAMU AND GEMPEI YAKI

 We walk the narrow stone paths between waist high illuminated purple and yellow Cosmos dancing in a cool night breeze to the sounds of a violin concert playing in the distance Slowly we walk feeling the calm natural environment taking us into a deeper sense of peace.

-has been trying to tell us something!
 He has great faith that I can ride again.
 I am determined to finish, ending as planned on the island of Kyushu and the hot springs of Beppu.
-And so I rest, watching two praying mantes trying to find their way around the dome of the golden pagoda.
-I am enlightened to know that not all is found in racing along, racing along.
-These ARE the good times.
-Slow down and enjoy.

 |